Skip to main content

 Dechene said her two kids disagree.

-"Now that it's gone, I'm bored at recess," Presley Stevenson, a Grade 5 student at St. John’s Catholic Elementary School.
+"Now that it's gone, I'm bored at recess," said Presley Stevenson, a Grade 5 student at St. John’s Catholic Elementary School.
 "I just talk with my friends.
 That's not really the most exciting thing in the world."

 “It's the only thing I really can do at recess," Cooper Stevenson, a Grade 5 student at St. John’s Catholic Elementary School said.